MMarsGit/Text-to-Morsecode/Worksheet 3/README.md

 The destination and source are packed into a byte.
 A bitelength is specified and along with the checksum is also packed into a byte.
 All the bytes are then sent as a packet.

-# Completed tasks
-Task 1-3 have all been completed successfully.
-Task 4 has been attempted however the checksum does not seem to come out correctly.
-Never the less most of the compute_checksum function works correctly as it is the calculation of the checksum that does not come out correctly.

-# Examples of code